13 Years Ago: Natalie Maines Makes Controversial Comments About President George W. Bush

 Also in 2006, the Dixie Chicks released a documentary, Shut Up and Sing, which followed the three women as they dealt with the public and media scrutiny following the incident, including threats of physical harm and death wishes.
 They then went on an indefinite hiatus, with Maines releasing a solo album, and Robison and Maguire forming a duo, Court Yard Hounds.

-In December 2014, Maguire and Robison signed a publishing deal; around the same time, Maines recorded a duet with Robert Earl Keen, “Wayfaring Stranger,” for his 2015 album, Happy Prisoner.
 The Dixie Chicks toured Canada and Europe in 2013 and 2014, but Maines admits that their return to being a mainstream country act is unlikely.

 “I feel like we are tainted,” she concedes.
 “I don’t know if we put a tour up, if people would come.”